Looking for a great dish for entertaining? This Grilled Paella recipe is perfect for parties and full of zesty Spanish flavor.

 - Heat a grill to medium high heat.

 - Prepare the ingredients: Scrub the mussels or clams; place them in a bowl with the shrimp.
 Slice the zucchini and mushrooms; chop the cauliflower into bite sized pieces.
 Add the vegetables to a bowl.
-Mince 4 cloves garlic, then add them to a small bowl with 3 tablespoons olive oil.
-In a medium bowl, place 1/2 cup tomato puree and 5 1/2 cups broth; mix to combine.
-In a another bowl, add 2 cups Arborio rice, 1 pinch saffron, 2 tablespoons pimentón, 1 teaspoon kosher salt, and a good amount of fresh ground pepper.
+Mince the garlic, then add it to a small bowl with the olive oil.
+In a medium bowl, mix together the tomato puree and broth.
+In a another bowl, add the Arborio rice, saffron, pimentón, kosher salt, and a good amount of fresh ground pepper.

 - Assemble the paella: Bring the bowls of ingredients and the paella pan to the grill.
 Prior to cooking, add about 15 briquettes to the fire to keep the temperature up.
 Place the pan on the grill and add the olive oil and garlic; cook for about 30 seconds.
 Add the vegetables; cook for about 2 minutes, stirring occasionally.
 Add the seafood; cook for about 2 minutes, flipping the shrimp once.
 Pour in the rice and spices so that they cover the pan.
 Add the broth and puree mixture and stir to combine.